Vanilla-OS/apx/README.md

   update      Update the list of available packages upgrade     Upgrade the system by installing/upgrading available packages.

+Additional Commands:
+  completion  Generate the autocompletion script for the specified shell help        Help about any command

-Global Flags:
+Flags:
-      --apk           Install packages from the Alpine repository.
+  -v, --verbose       show more detailed output
       --apt           Install packages from the Ubuntu repository.
       --aur           Install packages from the AUR (Arch User Repository).
       --dnf           Install packages from the Fedora's DNF (Dandified YUM) repository.
+      --apk           Install packages from the Alpine repository.
-      --zypper        Install packages from the openSUSE repository.
+      --zypper        Install packages from the OpenSUSE repository.
       --xbps          Install packages from the Void (Linux) repository.
+      --nix           Install packages from the Nixpkgs (Nix packages) repository.
+  -n, --name string   Apply to custom container with this name.
   -h, --help          help for apx
-  -n, --name string   Create or use custom container with this name.
-  -v, --version       version for apx
+      --version       version for apx

 Use "apx [command] --help" for more information about a command.
 ```